 When the safety car is deployed, it can offer both advantages and disadvantages to the teams depending on the situation.

 Since slowing down causes the tires and brakes to cool down quite a bit, the cars lose a lot of their handling as a result.
 That's why you'll often see drivers slaloming behind the safety car.
-This helps them retain a little more heat in their tires while still maintaining the correct pace.
+This helps them retain more heat in their tires while maintaining the correct pace.

 However, there are situations where the presence of the safety car can benefit drivers in ways other than preventing an accident.
 For example, teams have a maximum amount of fuel that they can use for each car.
 So the deployment of the safety car will help teams save fuel.
 This is because they'll be driving more economically in the meantime.

 The other advantage of deploying the safety car is that drivers are often still allowed to make pit stops while the safety car is out.
 If the team's timing is right, they won't lose as much track position during a pit stop because the other drivers will drive a lot more slowly.